david-fong/ModelsimKaraoke/README.txt

     contain no more than <cpsl> characters (including word- separating whitespaces).

-    Any lines with only whitespace, or starting with "//" or ">>>" will be ignored.
+    Blank lines and those starting with "//" or
+    ">>>" are permitted and will be ignored.

     Avoid using whitespace in your filename.
     Save this text file to the modelsim directory.

-II.
+III.
 MAKING YOUR OWN FONTS:
     The "font" folder contains files of character mappings.
     Each file should be named "charBinaries_<h>x<w>"
         where <h> is char-height-in-pixels, and
         where <w> is char-width-in-pixels.

     Each line should start with a single character, followed by
-        <w> binary numbers of length <h>.
+        <w> binary number strings of length <h>.
 Each binary number
         represents a vertical slice of pixels of a character (in order of left to right).
 Each slice's most significant bit is the topmost pixel of that slice of the character.
-        1 represents a pixel in a character and 0 represents a pixel not in a character.
+        1 represents a pixel IN a character and 0 represents a pixel NOT IN a character.

         The last slice should be all zeros (to separate characters).
+    (Note: comment lines following "//..." are permitted and will be ignored)